 The way that the laser engraves is most similar to how a normal inkjet printer works – except instead of ink, it uses a laser beam with specified power and speed settings for the material being used.
 In order to engrave, the laser starts at the top of the piece, and proceeds left-to-right, top-to-bottom over the entire area.
 The laser turns on and off in rapid succession where areas of black and/or grey occur in the design.
 Any areas in white are left unmarked.
 The laser vaporises the material where it engraves, leaving an un-burnt indentation.
 On some materials, like wood, the engraved areas darken slightly.
 Because of the way that the laser head has to move over the entire surface being engraved, engraving is generally much slower than cutting.

 Engraving can be done from any type of black and white image (created traditionally or digitally) and creates best results with solid black and solid white areas.
 The laser can etch at a very high resolution and works best with images at least 300dpi.
 While very fine details are possible, very thin lines don’t always show up well on different materials.
 To ensure that all of your details show up well, we recommend a minimum line width of around 0.2mm (ideally 0.5mm or wider if you intend to paint fill).
-If you’re going to add paint fill to the engraved areas, thicker lines will typically be easier as there is a great surface area for the paint to adhere too.
+If you’re going to add paint fill to the engraved areas, thicker lines will typically be easier as there is more surface area for the paint to adhere too.

 Engraving grey-scale images such as a black and white photograph is possible, but is difficult to perfect because of the variation that happens between different images and materials.
 For most materials we use a protective tape on the surface of the material, so lighter greys may not etch through the tape at all.
 For engraving with grey and/or gradients, we recommend doing samples of the same image in varying levels of contrast, so that you may see is working best.